-An employee may be advanced up to five (5) days of Annual Leave with the advance approval of their immediate supervisor provided that the employee has no other leave available that is appropriate for the absence, according to the terms and conditions applicable to the specific leave category.
-An employee is eligible to be advanced leave only after the employee has paid back any advanced Annual Leave.
-An employee cannot use this provision more than once in a twelve (12) month period.
+An employee may be advanced up to five (5) days of Annual Leave with the advance approval of their immediate supervisor provided that no other leave appropriate for the reason for the absence is available to the employee.
+Such advancement cannot be obtained until the employee has paid back any borrowed Annual Leave.
+An employee cannot use this provision more than once per year.

 Use of advanced Annual Leave constitutes a debt for which payment shall be enforceable upon the employee's return to work or separation from employment, whichever is earlier.
-Upon return to work, advanced Annual Leave shall be repaid as Annual Leave is earned.
+Upon return to work, the leave shall be repaid as the Annual Leave is earned.
 An employee may elect to pay back advanced Annual Leave by applying any earned leave or reimbursing the University with cash.